 Homemade Pretzel Buns

 This recipe makes 16 good-sized burger buns or more smaller rolls, which are great for serving with soup.
 But know that unless you’re going through them all, that means you’ll have some to bake and have some to freeze and bake off another time.
 Twice the rolls, half the time.

-The bonus here: You can pull out just the right amount of frozen buns you need so there’s no waste.
-I don’t know about you but I hate buying a package of six or eight buns at the store and having to figure out what to do with any I don’t need!
+The bonus here: You can pull out just the right amount of frozen buns you need, so there’s no waste.
+I don’t know about you, but I hate buying a package of six or eight buns at the store and having to figure out what to do with any I don’t need!
 (You can halve the recipe if you want, but I prefer to make the whole recipe and get the mess done all at once.)

 This recipe is pretty easy to make; the dough is gorgeous and very responsive, but there is a step that makes it a pretzel!
 The rolls take a bath in a simmering hot baking/soda water solution.
 I think that’s actually the fun part, and this would be a great recipe to teach a child or teenager: It’s fun to see how the sad little rolls that come out of the water bath bake up to perfection.
 Like magic!

-So now you might be wondering “If these are so easy, why is the recipe so long?”
-I’ve tried to explain each step so that even if you’ve never made any bread, let alone pretzel bread, you can avoid potential pitfalls.
 As I cook, I notice when I have a question in the recipe to figure out – and I don’t want you, gentle reader, to go through the same angst.
-There are also instructions for making by hand or machine as well as for both types of yeast and for making ahead and freezing.
+There are also instructions for making by hand or machine, as well as for both types of yeast and for making ahead and freezing.

 Saving Money on Homemade Pretzel Buns:

-The mark up on bread is always super high.
+The markup on bread is always super high.
 Even the cheapest of plain old white bread is so much more than making your own, and of course, there’s no comparison in taste.
 But when you’re comparing any “specialty” bread, then making your own becomes extremely worthwhile.
-I’d estimate these run around 60 cents for 16 and recently saw pretzel buns at my store’s bakery for $6.99 for four!
+I’d estimate these run around 60 cents for 16, and recently saw pretzel buns at my store’s bakery for $6.99 for four!

-Buy your yeast by the jar (watch for sales before Easter and before Thanksgiving right up to Christmas) and keep it in the freezer.
+Buy your yeast by the jar (watch for sales before Easter and before Thanksgiving, right up to Christmas) and keep it in the freezer.
 It’s good pretty much indefinitely.
-Look for flour and milk at Aldi if you have one, or else stock up on flour during the holiday sales, too.
+Look for flour and milk at Aldi or Lidl if you have one, or else stock up on flour during the holiday sales, too.
 Freeze any flour or flour-containing products for three days to prevent any “peskies” from invading your cupboards.

+Homemade Pretzel Buns